This article contains affiliate links.

 Image from Nimmu House

 A small country house with traditional architecture and design that could well have been taken out of Bhutan or Tibet.
 It is said that the house was built in 1905 as a replica of one of the Panchen Lama in Lhasa and it mirrors the way traditional houses were built, with a ground floor high-ceiling level where the herds used to be kept, and a high first floor.
 Nimmu only has 5 tents scattered through the large orchards and 4 rooms in the upper floors of the main house so it is very cozy and personal.
-The hotel is located only 20km from Leh and you can base yourself here to explore the area, go rafting or trek.
+The luxury hotel in Ladakh is located only 20km from Leh and you can base yourself here to explore the area, go rafting or trek.

 4. The Grand Dragon Ladakh